 THAT FACE YOU MAKE WHEN THE GOVERNMENT PASSES A TAX ON GROSS INCOME.

 Our clients have been asking about the new “Gross Income Tax” that Oregon passed this year.
 What is it?
 When does it go into effect?
 How much is it?
 Do I have to pay it?
 We’ve made an attempt to answer some of those questions below.
-Keep in mind that there may be changes to the below information in the future, and this information may become obsolete.
+Note 12/12/19: Additional information has been made available since this was originally posted.
+There will likely be more to come.
+Keep in mind that this information may already be obsolete, and that you should consult a tax professional regarding your specific situation.

 The Short Version:

-- If your trade or business activity exceeds $750,000 at any point in the tax year, you will have to register with the Oregon Department of Revenue for this tax.
+- If your “Commercial Activity” exceeds $750,000 at any point in the tax year, you will have to register with the Oregon Department of Revenue for this tax.
 There may be penalties up to $1,000 per calendar year for failing to file.